AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/scopes.md

 * [Scopes Behavior](#scopes-behavior)
     * [Default Scopes in Authorization Requests](#default-scopes-on-authorization-requests)
     * [Special OIDC Scopes behavior cases](#special-oidc-scopes-behavior-cases)

+## Quick Reference

+> This section provides a summary of the main points this document addresses, without getting into any details.
+If you need more clarity or information about the functionality and behavior of Scopes in `msal@1.x`, please read the rest of this document.

+The key takeaways of the way `msal@1.x` handles and uses scopes are:

+1. The `msal@1.x` library will always append `openid` and `profile` as scopes in every outgoing request.
+2. Setting the value of the application's ClientId as the only scope will result in it being replaced by `openid` and `profile` and an ID Token being returned

+If you're interested in learning more about the reasoning and implications around these two specific behaviors, please read on.

 ## Scopes

 Microsoft identity platform access tokens, which `msal@1.x` acquires in compliance with the OAuth 2.0 protocol specification, are issued to applications as proof of authorization on behalf of a user for a certain resource.
 The issuing of these tokens is not only specific to an `audience`, or application, but also specific to a set of `scopes` or permissions.